SSEH3385 Motor Development and Dysfunction

 - Students are able to (1) identify the causes of common types of movement dysfunction in childhood and adulthood; (2) observe, identify and measure movement problems; (3) develop remedial programs designed to improve motor functioning; and (4) document therapy practices over a 10-week intervention program.

-- Typically this unit is assessed in the following ways: (1) practical examination; (2) practical manual and report; and (3) theory examination.
+- Indicative assessments in this unit are as follows: (1) practical examination; (2) practical manual and report; and (3) theory examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.